AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 | MISS | The requested data is _not found in the CDN cache and has to be requested_ from the AEM server. |
 | PASS | The requested data is _explicitly set to not be cached_ and always be retrieved from the AEM server. |

-For this tutorial purpose, the [AEM WKND project](https://github.com/adobe/aem-guides-wknd) is deployed to the AEM as a Cloud Service environment and a small performance test is triggered using [Apache JMeter](https://jmeter.apache.org/).
+For the purpose of this tutorial, the [AEM WKND project](https://github.com/adobe/aem-guides-wknd) is deployed to the AEM as a Cloud Service environment and a small performance test is triggered using [Apache JMeter](https://jmeter.apache.org/).

+This tutorial is structured to take you through the following process:
+1. Downloading CDN logs via Cloud Manager
+1. Analyzing those CDN logs, which can be performed with two approaches: a locally installed dashboard or a remotely accessed Jupityer Notebook (for those who license Adobe Experience Platform)
+1. Optimizing CDN cache configuration

 ## Download CDN logs